She folds 250 pieces of origami a day to cheer up people parking at Richmond hospital

 “I have had a disability which really hindered me and kept me sad all of the time," she said.
 "This just really pulled me out of it.”

 An accident a few years ago caused severe nerve damage.
-She cannot move her foot or toes on my left foot and lives in constant pain.
+She cannot move her foot or toes on her left foot and lives in constant pain.
 But giving from the heart may be the best prescription.

 “It really is.
 To where you don’t have to take no pills or nothing," she said.
 “Something that makes you feel better without medication is always a good thing.”